top of page

 Layer Ingredients

 When assembling this salad, I recommend layering the ingredients rather than tossing everything at once.
 Avocado, boiled eggs and more delicate lettuce leaves can breakdown and become soggy if mixed too much.
 You can pre-toss just the lettuce if you like or layer the ingredients in as recommended.
-This keeps the all the textures distinct and prevents the salad from becoming heavy or soggy.
+This keeps all the textures distinct and prevents the salad from becoming heavy or soggy.

 Less In More